Ak-Shaw/node-story-books/tut-notes.md

   - Add necessary code for rendering all stories
 - Add a GET route in `stories.js` for fetching the stories
 - Add a `truncate` helper in `hbs.js`.
 This helper is supposed to be used to truncate the story body on the card.
-- Add a `striptTags` helper in `hbs.js`.
-This helper is supposed to replace any HTML tag passed on as a string with ''
+- Add a `stripTags` helper in `hbs.js`.
+This helper is supposed to replace any HTML tag passed on as a string with "" (empty string)
 - Register these helper functions in `app.js` by destructing
 - Add the helpers in the Handlebars
 - In `index.hbs`: